mkp170791/numpy/doc/source/reference/maskedarray.generic.rst

 In many circumstances, datasets can be incomplete or tainted by the presence of invalid data.
 For example, a sensor may have failed to record a data, or recorded an invalid value.
-The :mod:`numpy.ma` module provides a convenient way to address this issue, by introducing masked arrays.
+The :mod:`numpy_demo.ma` module provides a convenient way to address this issue, by introducing masked arrays.

-A masked array is the combination of a standard :class:`numpy.ndarray` and a mask.
+A masked array is the combination of a standard :class:`numpy_demo.ndarray` and a mask.
 A mask is either :attr:`nomask`, indicating that no value of the associated array is invalid, or an array of booleans that determines for each element of the associated array whether the value is valid or not.
 When an